ZeroSibe/news/README.md

 ## ToDo

-4. CORE: View a list of all articles

-5. CORE: View an individual article

-6. CORE: View a list of comments associated with an article
+6. CORE: View a list of comments associated with an article [31/12/24]

 7. CORE: Vote on an article